Berabjesus/Scrap-League---Web-Scraper-For-Football-Data/README.md

 # Scrap League Web-Scrapper
-> Microverse > Technical curriculum >  Ruby Web scrapper Capstone Project which students have to complete a real-world-like project within a given time limit according to [this project specifications](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)
+> This is a Microverse, Technical curriculum, Ruby Web scrapper Capstone Project which students have to complete a real-world-like project within a given time limit according to [this project specifications](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8).

-> It's a football statistics Web Scraper, which allows users to get a complete list of information about 5 different leagues including, league standing, player stats, suggested best starting eleven, best attacker, best midfielder, and best defender  in the league.
+> In this project, football statistics Web Scraper program was built which allows users to get a complete list of information about 5 different leagues including, league standing, player stats, suggested best starting eleven, best attacker, best midfielder, and best defender  in the league.
-> creates a JSON file for all the stats for the user to use.
+> The program creates a JSON file for all the stats for the user to use.
 > It uses https://fbref.com/ to scrap all the required data.

 ## Sample Screenshot